Advanced certificate in art education

 ECAE 7543T Art Education Student Teaching Practicum II, 1.5 credits

 CBSE 7671X or SEED 7671X Children and Youth with Special Needs, or ECAE 7104T Environment for Infants, Toddlers, and Young Children with Special Needs; 3 credits

 The department Chair may allow substitutions for one or more of these requirements consistent with the educational goals of the program.

 Students must obtain fingerprinting clearance.
 Fieldwork or student-teaching in an early childhood setting requires students to be fingerprinted by New York City Department of Investigation or Department of Health.
 Fieldwork/student-teaching in a public school requires students to be fingerprinted by the New York City Department of Education (NYC DOE); See SOE website for more information.

 Maintain matriculated status.
-Students must have taken and passed the following NYS exams at the specified transition points:
+Students must have passed the following NYS exams at the specified transition points:

-2) The Educating All Students (EAS) exam: prior to completing the degree program;
+2. The Educating All Students (EAS) exam: prior to student-teaching or completing the degree program.

-A student must complete student teaching with a B or higher, students who receive a grade lower than a B must apply to the Graduate Art Education Coordinator for permission to reregister to repeat student teaching.
+A student must complete student teaching with a B or higher, students who receive a grade lower than a B must apply to the ECAE chairperson for permission to reregister to repeat student teaching.
 Students will be allowed to repeat an ECAE course (including student-teaching) only once.